cfjedimaster/raymondcamden2023/src/posts/2023/04/04/2023-04-04-webc-updates-in-eleventy-looping.md

 const prvs = new Parvus();
 ```

-Obviously you can get more complex with it, but in general, it's fairly simple to use.
+Obviously, you can get more complex with it, but in general, it's fairly simple to use.
 Here's how I built a WebC wrapper for it.
 I began by creating a `_data` file named `images.json`:

 ```js
 [